SAP/cloud-security-services-integration-library/java-security/Migration_SAPJavaBuildpackProjects.md

 ```

 ### UserInfoHolder
 It is also still possible to use the `UserInfoHolder` to obtain the `UserInfo` object.
 The difference between XSUserInfo and AccessToken is described in section [Access token](#access-token).

+> We recommend to use the `SecurityContext` with the `Token` interface instead of `UserInfoHolder` if the user holder specific methods are not needed.

 ## General buildpack usage information